Celebrating Black History Month

 Black History Month provides an opportunity to recognize and honor African Americans’ achievements, contributions, and cultural heritage.
 This year’s theme, “The Black Family: Representation, Identity, and Diversity,” highlights the importance of family in the black community and the diversity within the black family experience.
 We can work towards greater understanding, representation, and equality for black families and individuals by recognizing and celebrating this theme.

 The origin of Black History Month dates back to 1925, when historian and founder of the Association for the Study of Negro Life and History, Dr. Carter G. Woodson, announced his idea for a nationally celebrated Negro History week to honor the numerous contributions that blacks have made to American society.
-Negro History Week was first celebrated the following year in February 1926 in major cities across the United States and was expanded to a month-long event in 1976, fifty years after the original Negro History Week.
-President Gerald R. Ford declared February Black History Month, and called on Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
+Negro History Week was first celebrated the following year in February 1926 in major cities across the United States.
+It was expanded to a month-long event in 1976, fifty years after the original Negro History Week.
+President Gerald R. Ford declared February Black History Month.
+During this time he called for Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout history.

 Dr. Woodson’s organization is now known as the Association for the Study of African American Life and History (ASALH), whose mission is to preserve, promote and educate the global community about black life, history, and culture year-round.
 The ASALH aims to raise awareness of African Americans’ contributions to society while fighting for equality.
 The Association for the Study of African American Life and History works to empower black people through its education and outreach.